Potaro River: Minerals

 Placer gold and diamonds are extracted from the river in this mineral-rich area.
 Many thousands of ounces of placer gold have been recovered from the area's stream gravels, residual placers and saprolites.

-In the first half of the 20th century, small-scale artisanal miners, known as pork-knockers, recovered significant quantities of gem-quality diamonds from the area's rivers and streams.
-In fact, the two largest gem-quality diamonds recovered in Guyana to date – 56.75 carats (11.35 g) from Little Uewang River and 25.67 carats (5.134 g) from Maple Creek – were recovered in the Potaro area.
+The two largest gem-quality diamonds recovered in Guyana to date – 56.75 carats (11.35 g) from Little Uewang River and 25.67 carats (5.134 g) from Maple Creek – were recovered in the Potaro area.

-Illegal dredging is a constant issue, and the remoteness makes monitoring difficult.
+Illegal dredging is used in mining, and is hard to monitor due to Potato River's isolation.

 The mineral Potarite is named for the river where it was first discovered by Sir John B. Harrison.

 Settlements

 Villages along the Potaro include Micobie, Tumatumari, Chenapau (south of Kaieteur Falls), and Menzies Landing, a 20-minute walk upriver from Kaieteur Falls, is the main staging area for up river travel.
 Up river from the falls, the Potaro Plateau stretches out to the distant escarpment of the Pakaraima Mountains.

-In the mid-1950s, the first hydropower plant was built at the Tumatumari falls by British Guiana Consolidated Goldfields Limited.
-Its purpose was to power the dredges of their gold mining operations, however a prolonged workers' strike led to closure.
-In 1976 the Guyana National Service put one of the turbines to use for supplying power to its administrative centre until 1987.